 Panama tech companies: industries that saw growth

-According to the World Bank, for the year 2021, a slight recovery is expected, driven by an improvement in trade flows, the recovery of various sectors associated with the Panama Canal, and upturns in the mining and construction sectors, as well as improvements in domestic consumption and investments.
+According to the World Bank, a strong recovery is taking place, driven by an improvement in trade flows, the recovery of various sectors associated with the Panama Canal, and upturns in the mining and construction sectors, as well as improvements in domestic consumption and investments.

 Top 3 Panama tech companies to watch

-The following Panama tech companies have grown during the pandemic and should be expected to continue on their upward trajectories in 2021:
+The following Panama tech companies have grown during the pandemic and should be expected to continue on their upward trajectories in years to come:

 Fygaro

 Fygaro allows small- and medium-sized companies to digitize themselves in order to sell their products on the internet, through the use of payment links for social networks and the use of digital invoices.
-Fygaro’s operation is connected with local banks, courier companies, and other types of companies, to offer a more complete service and support businesses to take that important first step towards their digital transformation.
+Fygaro’s operation is connected with local banks, courier companies, and other types of companies, to offer a more complete service and support businesses taking their first step towards a digital transformation.

 With more than 15,000 businesses from Central America and the Caribbean registered on its platform, according to Isaac Rochwerger, founder of the company, during the months of the pandemic, his team has managed to establish conversations with different governments of Latin American countries to promote the company and help more companies in the region to adapt to the new business conditions imposed by COVID-19.